-Any club team that is not yet registered on campus can be created by visiting the Dean of Students Office.
-All information specific to sports or recreation can be found in the Sports Manual in the Dean of Students Office.
+Any club team that is not yet registered on campus can be created by visiting the SAO.
+All information specific to sports or recreation can be found in the Sports and Recreation Manual on the website under Student Organizations link.

-4.8.
+5.8.
 Student Athlete Association (SAA)